Latest advice and support straight to your inbox SIGN UP

 Read more on protecting intellectual property.

-The use of social media at work presents responsibilities regarding employees using the various sites.
+The use of social media at work presents responsibilities regarding employees using various sites.
 Having a written social media policy for your business provides clear guidelines for employees.

 Read more on managing employee use of social media.
 Read the Labour Relations Agency's advice on social media and the employment relationship.

 You are entitled to set out a code covering how you expect employees to dress and generally present themselves.
-This is particularly important where there are health and safety issues involved, eg in factories, building sites or kitchens.
+This is particularly important where there are health and safety issues involved, eg in factories, building sites, or kitchens.

 However, you must ensure that these codes are non-discriminatory, particularly in relation to gender and religion/belief.
 Read the Fair Employment Code of Practice from the Equality Commission.